Nahikari García: Real Sociedad

-In the 2014–15 winter transfer market Real Sociedad completed the signing of García, who was only sixteen at the time, from Añorga.
+In the 2013–14 winter transfer market Real Sociedad completed the signing of García, who was only sixteen at the time, from Añorga.
 On 5 January, just days after signing for the club, she was handed her Primera División debut by manager Unai Gazpio against Levante.
-She ended the campaign with 10 goals to her name for the season.
+She ended that season with four goals to her name in nine matches, and the 2014–15 campaign with nine goals from 26 appearances.

-In the following season García recorded a record-breaking tally of 16 goals for the season, the most ever in a single season by a Real Sociedad player.
-Her seasonal haul included a notable goal against rivals Athletic Bilbao and a hat-trick against Levante during December which propelled the Txuri-urdin to a fifth-place finish in the Primera División, the club's highest placing since formation in 2004.
-Real Sociedad also made the quarter-finals of the Copa de la Reina where they were eliminated 5–1 by eventual runners-up Barcelona, with García netting the only goal of the match for her club.
-García's form throughout the season saw her nominated for the Primera División forward of the Season award.
+In the following 2015–16 season García recorded a record-breaking tally of 16 goals, the most ever in a single season by a Real Sociedad player.
+Her haul included a notable goal against rivals Athletic Bilbao and a hat-trick against Levante during December which propelled the Txuri-urdin to a fifth-place finish in the Primera División, the club's highest placing since its formation in 2004.
+Real Sociedad also made the quarter-finals of the Copa de la Reina where they were eliminated 5–1 by eventual runners-up Barcelona, with García netting her side's only goal.
+Her form throughout the season saw her nominated for the Primera División Forward of the Season award.